 As a professional, providing transparency to your customers and collaborators is at the top of your priority list.
-But when back-and-forth emails or one-to-one conversations are hard to sustain and scale, and a one-size-fits-all, general web page feels too impersonal, what are your options?
+But when back-and-forth emails or one-to-one conversations are hard to sustain and scale, and a one-size-fits-all web page feels too impersonal, what are your options?

-Web portals offer the ability to provide a platform with personalized, unique access—whether you’re trying to create an online space to nurture your business relationships, share confidential data with your team, or keep your customers in the loop about an ongoing project.
+Web portals offer the ability to provide a platform with personalized, unique access.
+Whether you're trying to create an online space to nurture your business relationships, share confidential data with your team, or keep your customers in the loop about an ongoing project, a portal gives every person their own secure, relevant view.

-In this article, we present the essential elements of a successful web portal, showcase live examples, and give a primer on the three different ways you can create your own (spoiler alert: Softr is one of them).
+In this article, we present the essential elements of a successful web portal, showcase live examples built by real businesses, and give a primer on the three different ways you can create your own (spoiler alert: Softr is one of them).

 A web portal is an online platform aggregating and providing access to information, services, or resources for a specific group or audience.
-We will get into specific examples later in the article, but to give you a practical idea, a web portal could be a platform where:
+We'll get into specific examples later in the article, but to give you a practical idea, a web portal could be a platform where:

 If that sounds like something you might be interested in, let's look at some concrete examples.

 We gathered some examples of web portals created with Softr.
-For each, we examine the thought process behind it, its unique characteristics, and what makes it so cool.
+For each, we examine the thought process behind it, its unique characteristics, and what makes it so useful in practice.
+Every one of these was built by a business operator or partner, not an engineering team, and most went live in a matter of hours.

 Learning community: Plan A

-Learning communities are great examples of educational, interactive web portals, such as the one created by Plan A, a leading carbon accounting software provider, helping companies decarbonise and comply with ESG reporting requirements.
+Learning communities are great examples of educational, interactive web portals.
+This one was created by Plan A, a leading carbon accounting software provider, and it helps companies decarbonise and comply with ESG reporting requirements.

 Why we love it

 Additionally, we love that the Plan A team could create and publish their portal in such a short time (less than a week!).
-Head to the case study now to read the full testimony from growth manager Guillaume Duvernay.
+Head to the case study now to read the full testimony from Growth Marketer Guillaume Duvernay.

 OEM partner portal: Skill IT